wuba/react-native-echarts/blog/2023-03-21-the-official-website-has-launched/index.md

 It's always important to give credit where credit is due.
 Showing the contributors of your project on your documentation website is a great way to acknowledge their hard work and dedication.

-We build a [react-native-echart team](https://opencollective.com/react-native-echarts) on https://opencollective.com/ and associate the team with the github repository.
+We build a [react-native-echart team](https://opencollective.com/react-native-echarts) on https://opencollective.com/ and associate the team with the GitHub repository.

 You can then get the contributor images for the project by assembling the following link:
 ```